isaacs/joyent-node-on-smart-example/README.md

 Once you get tired of stopping and starting the service, start it one last time, and then [load up your SmartMachine URL in a web browser](http://isaacs.staging.joyent.us/).
 If it says `Hello, world!`, then congratulations, you're done!
-You can quit while you're ahead, or read on to learn what to do when it breaks.
+You can quit while you're ahead, or read on to learn a few tricks you can use when it breaks.

 ## Troubleshooting